 Columbia is in an enviable location when it comes to water.
-Unlike many places in the U.S., water here is plentiful, and our source for drinking water starts out cleaner than most.
-This enables us to make the water high quality for a relatively low cost.
-Once again, our survey results attest to this.
+Unlike many places in the U.S., water here is

 However, a fair bit of our drinking water infrastructure is well past its useful life: some of it dates from the early 1970s.
 We must replace old equipment; add water towers to maintain water pressure for residential use but more importantly Fire Department use; and work to regain the capacity we naturally lose over time from wells and the treatment plant.
 These projects will cost a little over \$42.8 million and, therefore, will require the use of bonds to finance that level of expenditure.